Conformal blocks from vertex algebras and their connections on $\overline{\mathcal{M}}_{g,n}$

 \subsection{Future directions}

 The results of this paper serve as a cornerstone for the following developments: for a vertex operator algebra $V$ which is rational, $C_2$-cofinite, and with $V_0\cong\mathbb{C}$, in \cite{DGT2} we prove that coinvariants at singular curves satisfy the factorization property, and that the sheaf of coinvariants forms a vector bundle.
-Following work for affine Lie algebras in \cite{moppz}, in \cite{DGT3} we derive the Chern classes for $\mathbb{V}(V; M^\bullet)$ on $\overline{\mathcal{M}}_{g,n}$ from the above Corollary, the factorization \cite{DGT2}, and the recursion solved in \cite{moppz}.
+Following work for affine Lie algebras in \cite{moppz}, in \cite{DGT3}, under the further assumption that V is simple and self-contragredient, we derive the Chern classes for $\mathbb{V}(V; M^\bullet)$ on $\overline{\mathcal{M}}_{g,n}$ from the above Corollary, the factorization \cite{DGT2}, and the recursion solved in~\cite{moppz} (see \S \ref{sec:add}).

 Classes constructed from affine Lie algebras are known to be semi-ample in genus zero \cite{fakhr}; shown to determine full-dimensional subcones of nef cones in all codimension, and used to produce new birational models of moduli of curves (e.g., \cite{agss}, \cite{gg}, \cite{gjms}, \cite{ags}).
 We note that while the extension to the boundary of the sheaves we consider here could have been done with the technology in place when \cite{bzf} was written, the motivation to do so comes from these recent results.
 As the representation theory of vertex operator algebras is richer than for affine Lie algebras, the sheaves $\mathbb{V}(V; M^\bullet)$ are expected to provide new information about the birational geometry of $\overline{\mathcal{M}}_{g,n}$ \cite{DG4}.